ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 to prevent split-brain visibility scenarios where an incident is closed in the network layer but remains active in the ticketing system, or vice versa.

+This incident data model states that the tuple (name, type and incident-id) corresponds to a single incident instance.
+This means that incident notifications for the same name and same type and incident-id are matched to update the same incident instance.
+These three leafs are therefore used as the key in the incident list:

+     list incident {
+       key "name type incident-id";
+       ...
+     }

+In the meanwhile, in order to improve processing efficiency, this incident data model also allows using the unique sequence number 'incident-no' to identify each incident instance, this means that incident rpcs or notifications for the same incident-no are matched to update the same incident instance.

 # Security Considerations

 The YANG module specified in this document defines a data model that is